 Florida's state butterfly!

-It's a "longwing" tropical

-species but strays north.
-It

-flies slowly in the shade

-of maritime hammock

-trees and lays its eggs on

-passionflower vines such

-as the native corky-
+It's a "longwing" tropical species but strays north.
+It flies slowly in the shade of maritime hammock trees and lays its eggs on passionflower vines such as the native corkystemmed passionflower.

-stemmed passionflower.
 They roost together in trees at night.
 It's one of the longest-lived butterflies, living several months, because it feeds on pollen as well as nectar.
-It's common on the Dune Trail.
+It's common in the MacBeach butterfly garden and on the dune trail.

 Julia Heliconian (Dryas julia) This is a long-winged tropical species.
 Females are rusty orange and males are bright orange.
 Passionflower vines like corky-stemmed passionflower are its larval host plant.
-It is seen around trail
+It is seen around trails most of the year.